 What is behavioral targeting?

 In the context of digital marketing, behavioral targeting is the science of establishing the profile of a specific user or different segments of online users and using the data to create a more personalized experience from them.
-As a result, advertising campaigns tend to perform better and yield higher ROIs for the publishers.
+As a result, advertising campaigns tend to perform better and yield higher ROIs for publishers.

 Collecting consumer behavior data